-Parks and Recreation Facilities Objective 1: Take Care of and Improve Our Parks and Recreation System
+Parks and Recreation Facilities

+Objective 1: Take Care of and Improve Our Parks and Recreation System

 East Goshen Township has an outstanding parks and recreation system.
-As shown on the map on page 31 and the table on page 33, there are 24 parks and open spaces for active and passive recreation with 508.26 acres ranging in size from an acre to about 122 acres.
+It includes 24 parks and open spaces for active and passive recreation with 503.81 acres ranging in size from an acre to about 122 acres.
 East Goshen Township Park and Applebrook Park are the Township's signature parks, generally regarded as model parks in southeastern Pennsylvania.
 They help to define the scenic beauty and character of the community by serving as an important gateway to the community on Paoli Pike.
 The parks today are well loved but showing signs of wear and tear coming from much use and enjoyment by the citizens.
 The Township's strong legacy of parks came to be through foresight and creative planning that will serve citizens for many generations yet to come.
 This plan calls for that same kind of foresight and initiative in improving the parks and working to connect them through trails for safe bicycling and walking.